Gas leak returned after weld repair: corroded section

 A bubble test confirmed a fresh active leak about two centimetres from the old weld point.

-LG error code CH35 was active, which the system raises on low-pressure protection.
+LG error code CH38 was active, which the system raises as a low refrigerant warning.

 What we found